One Day (Fucked Up album)

 One Day is the sixth studio album by Canadian post-hardcore band Fucked Up.
-The album was released on January 27, 2023, through Merge Records, four years after their previous album Dose Your Dreams, making it the longest gap between studio albums in the band's career.
+The album was released on January 27, 2023, through Merge Records, four years after their previous album Dose Your Dreams.

-Three singles were released ahead of the album's release: the self-titled track and "Found", which were released in late 2022, and "I Think I Might Be Weird", which came out in early 2023.
+Four singles were released ahead of the album's release: "Huge New Her", the self-titled track and "Found", which were released in late 2022, and "I Think I Might Be Weird", which came out in early 2023.

-One Day was well-received by contemporary music critics, with the album enjoying "universal acclaim" on Metacritic and AnyDecentMusic?.
+One Day was well-received by contemporary music critics, with the album enjoying "universal acclaim" on Metacritic and AnyDecentMusic.

 Background

 The recording process of the album took over the course of three years, in part due to the impact of the COVID-19 pandemic on the music industry.
 The guitars of the album were recorded one day December 2019 at Candle Studios in Toronto, while the bass and vocals were recorded in February 2020 at Palmer Stone Studios and Candle Stone Studios, respectively.

 Due to the COVID-19 pandemic, the final mixing and mastering did not occur until April 2022.
 Mixing was undertaken by Alex Gamble while mastering was undertaken by Heba Kadry.
 Bandmember Mike Haliechuk undertook production.